RaymondByc/raymondbyc-github.io/index.md

 #### 3D Semantic Reconstruction from a Monocular Camera with a Novel Multi-task Network (August 2018 - February 2019)
 We explore the interplay between low-level features for both depth and semantic prediction.
-The proposed network can produce the depth and semantic maps simultaneously, which provides basic knowledge for further semantic map reconstruction.
+The proposed network can produce __the depth and semantic maps simultaneously__, which provides basic knowledge for further semantic map reconstruction.
-We apply image segmentation techniques to refine the depth prediction to reduce the fluctuations caused by convolution layers.
+We apply __image segmentation techniques__ to __refine the depth prediction__ to reduce the fluctuations caused by convolution layers.
-The final map is saved in a memory-friendly way to present a large-scale urban scene.
+The final map is saved in __a memory-friendly way__ to present a large-scale urban scene.
-The corresponding paper is recently submitted to the IEEE IROS 2019.
+__The corresponding paper is recently submitted to the IEEE IROS 2019.__

 #### SAR Image Despeckling with Fractional Total Variational Loss (November 2017 - May 2018)
-Motivated in \<Fractional Calculus Application\> Course, we tried to apply fractional calculus to image denoising.
+Motivated in __\<Fractional Calculus Application\>__ Course, we tried to apply fractional calculus to image denoising.
-In terms of long-term memory, non-locality, and weak singularity, fractional differential of an image can preserve the low-frequency contour feature in the smooth area, and non-linearly keep high-frequency edge information and texture information.
+In terms of __long-term memory, non-locality, and weak singularity,__ fractional differential of an image can preserve __the low-frequency contour feature in the smooth area, and non-linearly keep high-frequency edge information and texture information.__
-We proposed FID-CNN with a 8 layer CNN network to feature extraction and fractional total variational loss to preserve details of image.
+We proposed __FID-CNN__ with a 8 layer CNN network to feature extraction and fractional total variational loss to preserve details of image.
 Ablation experiments were carried out to demonstrate the effectiveness of the method.
-The corresponding paper is accepted by International Conference on Intelligent Computing 2018.
+__The corresponding paper is accepted by International Conference on Intelligent Computing 2018.__

 #### [ZBJ.COM](https://zbj.com) Inc.  Basic Technology Department (September 2015 - February 2016)
-Front-End Engineer Intern, Chongqing, P.R.
+__Front-End Engineer Intern__, Chongqing, P.R.
 China
-Image format update(from jpg/png -> webp).
+Image Format Update(from jpg/png -> webp).
 Developed web sites [Bajie Account](https://cs.zbj.com), [Bajie City](https://city.zbj.com) pages

 ---